VIPnytt/RobotsTxtParser/docs/methods/RequestRateClient.md

 ### handle
 ````
 @param PDO $pdo
-@return DelayHandlerClient
+@return DelayHandlerClientInterface
 ````
-Returns an instance of [DelayHandlerClient](DelayHandlerClient.md).
+Returns an instance of [DelayHandlerClientInterface](DelayHandlerClient.md).

 When the value is requested but not found, the value of [``Crawl-delay``](../directives.md#crawl-delay) is returned, to maintain compatibility.